Scrapbookpages Blog

 The building shown in the photo above is one of the two buildings located on the south side of the Birkenau camp, near the ruins of Crematorium II.
 On the far right hand side of the picture is the gate into sections B1a and B1b which are on either side of the road that bisects the entire Birkenau camp, going from this spot all the way to the Mexico section on the north side of the camp.
 Tour guides pass this gate and walk on to the nearby International Monument which is located between the ruins of Gas Chamber II and Gas Chamber III.

 Two buildings in sections B1a and B1b were used to delouse the prisoners’ clothing with Zyklon-B, the same gas that was used to kill the Jews in the gas chambers.
 The two buildings are shaped like the letter T and are mirror images of each other.
-The photo above shows building BW5b which is located in the B1b section of Birkenau.
+The color photo above shows building BW5b which is located in the B1b section of Birkenau.
 These buildings are on the left side of the camp as you are standing at the entrance gate into the camp.
-The east wing of the building in the photo above was used for delousing.
+The east wing of the building in the color photo above was used for delousing.

 The second delousing building at Birkenau is BW5a in the B1a section, which is on the other side of the fence on the right in the photo below.
 The west wing of the BW5a building was used for delousing.
 Both of these brick buildings also had shower rooms for the prisoners.